 Step 6: Remove The Backing

-Now that your decal is in the position you want, with all the bubbles out of the way, you can now slowly and gently remove the decal’s backing.
+Now that your decal is in the position you want, with all the bubbles removed, you can slowly and gently remove the decal’s backing.
 It should peel back quite easily but be careful not to pull away the main decal.

 Once the backing is off, you’re basically ready to get out there and have some fun!

-After reading this article you should now know how to paint your kayak and add a decal, so now you can personalize your vessel to suit both your style and your sport with a fun DIY project.
+After reading this step by step guide you should now know how to paint a kayak and add a decal, so now you can personalize your boat to suit both your style and your sport with a fun DIY project.

 Giving your vessel a personal touch with a new paint job can add even more fun to your paddling experience and make you stand out on the water, unless of course you’re planning on giving your craft a camouflage makeover.

-Just remember to have everything you’ll need for the DIY job and keep your handy guide sheet close to hand (and a few pairs of hands if you need help).
+Just remember to have everything you’ll need for the DIY paint job and keep your handy guide sheet close to hand (and a few pairs of hands if you need help).

 We hope you enjoyed our step by step tutorial and if you have any questions or comments, just let us know.
 And if you think your fellow paddlers could benefit from this guide, feel free to share!